schlegelp/octarine/README.md

 This will install the minimal requirements plus `PySide6` and `jupyter_rfb` as window managers for IPython/shell and Jupyter, respectively.
 Check out the [**Install Instructions**](https://schlegelp.github.io/octarine/install/) for details.

+## Status :ballot_box_with_check:
+All basic components have been implemented but this is a very young project, which means that the API can still change with each version.
+We'd love for you to take it for a spin and let us know what you think though!

 ## Quickstart :fire: